Get

 Although health issues are not the most likely reason, your cat putting or dropping food or objects in their water bowl could be a warning sign of a potential health problem.
 Your cat may have a health issue that is causing oral or dental pain, and they might be dropping treats or food from their mouth, chewing awkwardly, drooling, eating less, or having bad breath.

 It is also possible that your cat has a health condition that is causing them to drink excessively.
 Cats may increase their water intake drastically when they develop thyroid imbalance, urinary tract problems, feline diabetes, or kidney problems.
 These problems are typically accompanied by lethargy, and reduced appetite, except in hyperthyroidism where it’s generally increased, weight loss, messy drinking, or excessive drinking.
-You should schedule an appointment with your veterinarian if you notice any of these warning signs.
+You should schedule an appointment with a veterinarian if you notice any of these warning signs.

 divider cat faces oct 2024